m-beau/NeuroPyxels/README.md

 [NeuroPyxels](https://github.com/m-beau/NeuroPyxels) (npyx) is a python library built for electrophysiologists using Neuropixels electrodes.
 This package stems from the need of a pythonist who really did not want to transition to MATLAB to work with Neuropixels: it features a suite of core utility functions for loading, processing and plotting Neuropixels data.

 There isn't any better doc atm - post an issue if you have any question, or email [Maxime Beau](maximebeaujeanroch047@gmail.com) (PhD Hausser lab, UCL).
-You can also use the [Neuropixels slack workgroup](neuropixelsgroup.slack.com), channel #NeuroPyxels.
+You can also use the [Neuropixels slack workgroup](neuropixelsgroup.slack.com).

 - **[Documentation](https://github.com/m-beau/NeuroPyxels#documentation)**